Upward-Spiral-Science/claritycontrol/Draft/progress_report.md

 We needed to define a model for inferential analysis.
 Our initial data was composed of a single fear data file and a single control data file, so while actual analysis was not necessary to differentiate - since brains will have differences between themselves regardless of the specific type - we conducted a basic hypothesis test regardless.

 #### Predictive Analysis
 4 different classifiers were used.
 These classifiers were conducted using scikit's api.
+This was done in an iterative fashion.

 <img src="../figs/classification_clarity.png" data-canonical-src="../figs/classification_clarity.png" width="700" />